mitrefccace/autoinstall/README.md

 </p>

 ## Code Structure
-The adinstall directory contains the adinstall.py installation script for the acedirect, acr-cdr, and managementportal repositories.
-It also contains a process.json file that specifies the servers corresponding to each repository, to be started after installation and configuration.
+The script installer.py allows the user to install any of the following repositories in any order:

-The auserverinstall directory contains the auserverinstall.py installation script for the aserver and userver repositories.
-It also contains a process.json file that specifies the servers corresponding to each repository, to be started after installation and configuration.
+ACE Direct, ACR-CDR, Management Portal, Aserver, Userver, and Fendesk.

-The repository also contains installer.py, which is a menu-based script that allows the user to install any of the repositories in any order.
+The script asteriskinstall.py installs Asterisk.

 ## Prerequisites
 The installation scripts require the following: